sidney-eliot/3d-artists-handbook/content/Organic Hard Surface Sculpting.md

 ---
 title: "Organic/ Hard Surface/ Sculpting 🧊🗿"
-enableToc: false
+enableToc: true
 ---

-# Overview
+## Overview
-This section covers all possible ways to achieve general and specific modeling/ sculpting tasks.
-There's no reason to only stick to Blender or ZBrush, thanks to GoB/ GoZ one can send selected parts of the model between both software with one click.
+This page covers all possible ways to achieve general and specific modeling/ sculpting tasks.
+There's no reason to only stick to Blender, ZBrush or any other 3D software, thanks to tools like GoB/ GoZ one can send entire or selected parts of the model between both software with one click.

-Other software to consider using for the modeling and sculpting stages would be: **Fusion 360**, **Maya** and **Marvelous Designer** (I'll most likely add them into this section at some point, when I get more familiar with them).
+Other software to consider using for the modeling and sculpting stages are: **Fusion 360**, **Maya** and **Marvelous Designer** (I'll most likely add them into this page at some point, when I get more familiar with them).

 _(What isn't covered here is basic polygon modeling, watch videos for that)_

 ---

-Even though allot is possible in both of these software, you should still be using ZBrush for the bulk of the work because it's faster and allows for more creativity.
-But it really depends on what one is doing.
+Even though allot is possible in both Blender and ZBrush, you should still be using ZBrush for the bulk of the work, because it's faster and allows for more creativity.
+But it really depends on what model one is working on

 - The workflow between ZBrush and Blender is [here](https://github.com/Epicrex/3DArtistsHandbook/wiki/ZBrush-To-Blender-Workflow)